 From social media platforms to email providers, tons of places on the web want to scoop up your private data.
 Don’t forget about online stores and personal services, either.
 Your details are major commodities to most businesses on the web — and most have little regard for your privacy.

 Advertisers and marketers don’t know who you are.
-But your behavior is tracked and assigned a unique identifier, called a Mobile Advertising ID (MAID).
+But your behavior is tracked and assigned a unique Mobile Advertising ID (MAID) identifier.
 This tiny snippet of information contains where you live, what you shop for or what you recently searched online.

-Until recently, there had been very little that you could do to block your MAID in marketing campaigns.
-Apple somewhat put a stop to this by allowing iOS users to choose who can target them.
+Until recently, there had been very little you could do to block your MAID in marketing campaigns.
+Apple somewhat stopped this by allowing iOS users to choose who can target them.
 But for criminals, if they can match the ID with a person, they stand to profit greatly.

 Typically, there would be no way for companies or advertising agencies to know who the MAID belongs to.
 It’s a collection of data sets, and there shouldn’t be any personally identifiable information (PII).
 But Vice’s Motherboard discovered that one company offers the linking of MAIDs to their respective PII.

 This poses a considerable privacy risk for everyday mobile phone users.
-The information that the company can link to your MAID includes:
+The information that the company can link to your MAID includes the following:

 - Full name.